2801 PR.02 Patient Account Collections in Clinical Practices

 Segregation of Duties:

-The separation of certain functions such as initiating, authorizing, recording and reconciling transactions is essential for proper internal controls.
+The segregation of certain functions such as initiating, authorizing, recording, and reconciling transactions is essential for proper internal controls.
 The amount of segregation possible within a clinical practice depends on the size and structure of the practice.
 Clinical practice managers must ensure that one person does not have control over all parts of a transaction.

-Specifically, a separation of duties must exist between the following:
+Specifically, a segregation of duties must exist between the following:

 - Collection of funds and/or Preparer of the Epic Cash Drawer report cannot be the Reviewer of daily Enterprise Cash Drawer Closing Detail report;

 - Preparer of daily Enterprise Cash Drawer Closing Detail report cannot be the deliverer of locked bag to courier or YPB hopper safe;

 - Collection of funds cannot have access to the patient’s encounter after the patient is seen by the physician;